vrischmann/sketch/dear_llm.md

 - When changing tool schemas, update both termui and webui
 - For unsafe/recursive development, use `-unsafe` flag
 - Unless explicitly requested, do not add backwards compatibility shims

+## Meta

+The program you are working on is Sketch.
+The program you are running is Sketch.
+This can be slightly confusing: Carefully distinguish the prompt and tools you have from the codebase you are working on.
+Modifying the code does not change your prompt or tools.